ScottLogic/blog/_posts/2024-11-05-building-an-assignment-algorithm-3.markdown

 <br>
 There is one more element to the algorithm that we haven’t introduced yet, which is needed before we bring everything together.

-## Under Subscribed Talk Assignments:
+## Undersubscribed Talk Assignments:

-If there is an undersubscribed talk (there are less people than the talks prescribed minimum attendees), then users are moved from other groups into this group.
+If there is an undersubscribed talk (there are less people than the talk's prescribed minimum attendees), then users are moved from other groups into this group.
 Users are chosen from other groups as follows…

-Pick an attendee with the under subscribed talk as a 2nd choice, from the most overly subscribed talk possible.
-If no attendees have this under subscribed talk as a second choice, the process begins again for attendees with this as a 3rd choice etc. This process then repeats until the under subscribed talk's prescribed min attendees has been reached.
+Pick an attendee with the undersubscribed talk as a 2nd choice, from the most oversubscribed talk possible.
+If no attendees have this undersubscribed talk as a second choice, the process begins again for attendees with this as a 3rd choice and so on.
+This process then repeats until the undersubscribed talk's prescribed minimum attendees has been reached.

 ## Bringing it all together